SonaliTiwary06/PrOjEcT_01/README.md

 Getting Started
 Usage
 Contributing
-License
 Contact

-Features :-
+1. Features :-

-Total Inventory Overview: Quickly view the total quantity of all products.
+(a) Total Inventory Overview: Quickly view the total quantity of all products.
-Unique Product Count: Understand the diversity of your product catalog.
+(b) Unique Product Count: Understand the diversity of your product catalog.
-Inventory Aging Categories: Segregate inventory into 181-365 Days and Over 365 Days quantities for focused analysis.
+(c) Inventory Aging Categories: Segregate inventory into 181-365 Days and Over 365 Days quantities for focused analysis.
-Detailed Product Aging: A table showing aging for individual products, highlighting quantities in 181-365 Days and Over 365 Days categories.
+(d) Detailed Product Aging: A table showing aging for individual products, highlighting quantities in 181-365 Days and Over 365 Days categories.
-Inventory Distribution by Product Line: A pie chart illustrating the percentage distribution of inventory quantity across different product lines (e.g., Medicine, Hygiene, Equipment, Supplement, Diagnostics).
+(e) Inventory Distribution by Product Line: A pie chart illustrating the percentage distribution of inventory quantity across different product lines (e.g., Medicine, Hygiene, Equipment, Supplement, Diagnostics).
-Interactive Filters:
+(f)Interactive Filters:
         Product Line Filter: Select specific product lines to narrow down the analysis.
         Warehouse Filter: Filter data by individual warehouses (Wh1, Wh2, Wh3) for location-specific insights.

-Technologies Used :-
+2. Technologies Used :-

 This dashboard is likely built using a business intelligence tool.
 While the exact tool isn't specified, common choices for such dashboards include:
-Power BI
+(a) Power BI
-Microsoft Excel (with advanced features)
+(b) Microsoft Excel (with advanced features)
-The underlying data source could be a SQL database, Excel files, CSVs, or other data warehouses.
+(c) The underlying data source could be a SQL database, Excel files, CSVs, or other data warehouses.

-Getting Started :-
+3. Getting Started :-

 To view and interact with this dashboard, you will typically need the corresponding software (e.g., Power BI Desktop if it's a Power BI file).

-Clone the repository:
+(a) Clone the repository:

 git clone https://github.com/your-username/your-dashboard-repo.git
 cd your-dashboard-repo

-Open the dashboard file: Locate the dashboard file (e.g., .pbix for Power BI, .twbx for Tableau) and open it with the appropriate software.
+(b) Open the dashboard file: Locate the dashboard file (e.g., .pbix for Power BI, .twbx for Tableau) and open it with the appropriate software.

-Ensure Data Connectivity: If the dashboard relies on external data sources, ensure they are accessible and configured correctly.
+(c) Ensure Data Connectivity: If the dashboard relies on external data sources, ensure they are accessible and configured correctly.
 You might need to refresh the data.

-Usage
+4. Usage
-Once opened in the relevant BI tool:
+(a) Once opened in the relevant BI tool:

-Navigate: Explore different sections of the dashboard.
+(b) Navigate: Explore different sections of the dashboard.

-Apply Filters: Use the "Product Line" and "Warehouse" filters at the top to dynamically adjust the data displayed.
+(c) Apply Filters: Use the "Product Line" and "Warehouse" filters at the top to dynamically adjust the data displayed.

-Analyze: Interpret the visuals and tables to identify trends, slow-moving items, and areas for inventory optimization.
+(d) Analyze: Interpret the visuals and tables to identify trends, slow-moving items, and areas for inventory optimization.

-Contributing
+5. Contributing
 If you have suggestions for improvements or want to contribute to this dashboard, please feel free to:

 Fork the repository.